sco3/noveum-ai-gateway/README.md

 ### 5. Version Verification
 After publishing, verify:
-- The new version appears on [crates.io](https://crates.io/crates/magicapi-ai-gateway)
+- The new version appears on [crates.io](https://crates.io/crates/noveum-ai-gateway)
-- Documentation is updated on [docs.rs](https://docs.rs/magicapi-ai-gateway)
+- Documentation is updated on [docs.rs](https://docs.rs/noveum-ai-gateway)
 - The GitHub release is visible (if using GitHub)

 ## Testing Deployment

-MagicAPI provides a testing deployment of the AI Gateway, hosted in our London data centre.
+Noveum provides a testing deployment of the AI Gateway, hosted in our London data centre.
 This deployment is intended for testing and evaluation purposes only, and should not be used for production workloads.

 ## 📊 OpenTelemetry Logging

-MagicAPI AI Gateway now supports OpenTelemetry compatible logs for enhanced observability.
+Noveum AI Gateway now supports OpenTelemetry compatible logs for enhanced observability.
 The Gateway can export detailed request logs with a rich structured format that includes complete request/response details and performance metrics.

 ### Tracking Headers